+Age: 60

-Age: 59 Director since 1999 Executive and Investment Committees
+Director since 1999

+Executive and Investment Committees

 Business Experience: Ms. Cafaro has been our Chief Executive Officer and a director since 1999 and Chairman of the Board since 2003.
 She also served as our President from 1999 to November 2010.
-She serves on the Executive Committee of the Boards of the Real Estate Roundtable and the Economic Club of Chicago.
+She is the Chair Elect of the Real Estate Roundtable and serves on the Executive Committee of the Boards of the Real Estate Roundtable and the Economic Club of Chicago.
 She is an owner and member of the Management Committee of the Pittsburgh Penguins, a National Hockey League team.
 Ms. Cafaro is also a member of the Boards of University of Chicago, Chicago Infrastructure Trust, Executives' Club of Chicago, Chicago Symphony Orchestra and World Business Chicago.
 In 2010, Ms. Cafaro served as Chair of the National Association of Real Estate Investment Trusts (NAREIT), where she was honored with NAREIT's Industry Leadership Award.
-She served on the Board of Directors of the Weyerhaeuser Company (NYSE: WY) from 2007-2016.
+She currently serves on the Board of Directors of PNC Financial Services Group Inc. (NYSE: PNC) and previously served on the Board of Directors of the Weyerhaeuser Company (NYSE: WY) from 2007-2016.
 She is a member of the Business Council.